French Directory: Coup d'état is launched (9–10 November)

 On 10 November, the members of both councils were taken in a procession of carriages with a strong military escort to Saint-Cloud.
 6,000 soldiers had already been assembled at the château; because their pay had repeatedly been delayed, they were particularly hostile to the members of the Chambers.
 Bonaparte spoke first to the Council of the Ancients, assembled in the Orangerie of the domain of Saint-Cloud, and explained that the Directory was no more.
 Bonaparte was received coldly, but the Council did not offer any opposition.
 He then moved to the Council of Five Hundred, which was already meeting under the presidency of his brother Lucien.
 Here he received a far more hostile reception from the Jacobin deputies.
 He was questioned, jeered, insulted, shouted down, and jostled.
 His brother was unable to restore calm, and some of the Jacobin deputies began to demand that Bonaparte be declared outside the law, as Robespierre had been.
 If the Council voted him outside the law, Bonaparte could be arrested and executed immediately without trial.
-While the deputies raged and argued, Bonaparte and his brother, escorted by a handful of soldiers, left the Orangerie, approached the unit of grenadiers of General Murat waiting impatiently outside, and told them that the deputies had tried to assassinate Bonaparte with their pens.
+While the deputies raged and argued, Bonaparte and his brother, escorted by a handful of soldiers, left the Orangerie, approached the unit of grenadiers of General Joachim Murat waiting impatiently outside, and told them that the deputies had tried to assassinate Bonaparte with their pens.
 The grenadiers charged into the hall and quickly emptied it of deputies.

 Bonaparte wrote his own official version of what happened, which was published in all newspapers and posted on placards on walls all over France; it vividly described how he had narrowly escaped death from the hands of "twenty Jacobin assassins" and concluded: "The majority returned freely and peacefully to the meeting hall, listened to the propositions which had been made for assuring the public safety, deliberated and prepared a beneficial resolution which should become the new law and basis of the Republic."